IModer/logic-cwf/README.md

 DROPPED: Ask Amrbus more about the Dialectica translation

 ## TODO

+- Switch Classical to Tms also, redefine double negation in line with this

 - DROPPED: Formalise system T, it will be Ambrus's System T with formulas
 - Use better names/notation everywhere, this is like a last step refactor